lanceberge/CUDA-Newton-Fractals/README.md

 This comes from an order 10 polynomial with roots between -30 and 30.

 *Note*: The default ReSpacing and ImSpacing is 3.
 I set them to 1 for this fractal, as the default was too zoomed out.
 In other words, decreasing them zoomed everything in.

-*Note*: Use the step parameter and make a movie with these custom polynomials!
-This is done for the image above in [random.mp4](fractals/random.mp4).

 ## Dependencies